trespaul/tidal-doc/src/content/docs/getting-started/concepts.md

 p "juliet" $ s "hh*4"
 ```

-`d1` to `d16` are considered, historically, to be the classic pattern names, and are kept for convenience.
+`d1` to `d16` are considered, historically, to be the classic player names, and are kept for convenience.

-The following example uses four different patterns:
+The following example uses four different players and patterns:

 ```haskell
 -- a bass drum